 On Sunday we were able to visit a flea Market.
 If not a shop, then a Market could be the fix I was looking for.
 And it was.
 Finally, right under the Brooklyn Bridge, Brooklyn side.
 The sight of that bridge from below was quite a good promise.
 The market was even better.
 Not large but very interesting at least!
 Just showing some pictures of the vintage side of things.

 About 20 – 30 sellers and more sellers with different (new stuff), market style.
 Great ambiance just for a visit and a good time.
 Also open on Saturday on a different location, check out the Brooklyn Flea website.
 Just so you know.
-Markets are better then shops when you want to find some vintage stuff!
+Markets are better than shops when you want to find some vintage in New York.

 The vintage man stuff I picked up